rstackjs/connect-next/README.md

 ### Migrate from `connect`

-If you are migrating from `connect`, remove the legacy packages and install `connect-next`:
+If you are migrating from `connect`, remove the previous packages and install `connect-next`:

 ```sh
 $ npm remove connect @types/connect